-At tuft + paw, we spend a ton of time researching cats in order to design innovative cat products.
+At tuft + paw, we spend a ton of time researching cats in order to design innovative cat products (we just launched a game-changing flushable SUPER low tracking cat litter).
 We have both a cat behaviorist and a veterinarian on our team, so we have a lot of insight into why cats behave a certain way.
 Here are our top 5 tips.

 Here Are the 5 Most Important Cat Body Language Tips (from a Cat Behaviorist)

 1. Context Comes First

 There are many physical cues of a cat's mood, but their meaning can vary depending on the context.
 For example, one of the most reliable signs of a confident cat is a tail that’s lifted vertically, high in the air.
 However, in certain contexts – a high tail can also indicate a willingness to attack.

 2. Posture/Body Position: Open or Closed?

 When scared, cats are likely to try and protect their body as much as possible by scrunching up into a small, less exposed shape.